 At InsightRX we are trying to improve the practice of medicine with computational solutions.
 As a team of scientists and engineers we are obviously very excited about the huge leaps forward in artificial intelligence (AI) and machine learning (ML) seen in the last decade.
-We obviously want to apply such solutions wherever possible in the precision medicine tools we are building.
+Our goal is to apply such solutions wherever possible in the precision medicine tools we are building.

 When we founded InsightRX two years ago and created our first prototypes we were unsure how much artificial intelligence (AI) we should put in our software.
 What would be feasible from a computational or scientific viewpoint?
-What level would be accepted by the clinical community?
+What level of decision automation would be accepted by the clinical community?
 What data would be useful and what data would be available?
-What would regulatory bodies allow?
-None of these questions had obvious answers at the time, but some have become more clear over time.
+What would regulatory bodies permit?
+None of these questions had obvious answers at the time, but some have become clearer over time.

 For complex problems, I find it usually helps to look at the extremes first.
 In the case for a precision dosing tool, on one extreme one could imagine a solution were no AI (or only “dumb AI”) is implemented.
-The software would then perhaps only calculate specific individual parameters from available patient characteristics and measured lab values, but would not suggest specific changes in treatment and leave it to the clinician to decide on a further course of action.
+In this scenario, the software would then perhaps only calculate specific individual model parameters from available patient characteristics and measured lab values, but would not provide a clinical answer to the end user such as a specific change in treatment.
+Thi “no AI” version” leaves it to the clinician to decide on a further course of action.
 Such a solution might be easy to build, validate, and integrate within a clinician’s workflow, but the question is whether it would provide enough real value.

-The other extreme would be were AI would be fully integrated and pivotal in decision making: it would take any incoming patient data, parse it appropriately, and determine the most optimal treatment course for the clinician.
+The other extreme would be if AI was fully integrated and pivotal in decision making: it would take any incoming patient data, parse it appropriately, and determine the most optimal treatment course for the clinician.
 An example output could e.g. be: “Change to 1500 mg given bi-daily starting today at 12:00 to reach desired exposure with 90% probability”.
-I tend to call this second extreme the red button approach where the software product would — like in a TV quiz show — just have a big red button that the doctor of pharmacist would have to push, after which the answer would come rolling out of the computer.
-The advice would then be implemented, possibly without any extra checking from a pharmacist or doctor.
+I tend to call this second extreme the red button approach where the software product would — like in a TV quiz show — just have a big red button that the doctor or pharmacist would have to push, after which the answer would come rolling out of the computer.
+The advice would then be implemented, possibly without any extra verification by a pharmacist or doctor.
 An even more extreme implementation would be hooking up the AI algorithm directly with the pharmacy ordering system, without human input at all.

 This optimal balancing of human and computer collaboration is an interesting topic, and crucial for optimal integration of clinical decision support tools.
 Obviously, it is not the first time this particular topic comes up in AI research, in fact it has been studied for decades.
 I believe we can learn in particular from previous experiences in computer chess…

 The game of chess is often regarded as the guinea pig of AI, since AI researchers have been using this game since the 1950s as their main platform to perform basic research.
 Before 1996 computers were basically no match for any chess grandmaster worth it’s salt, but that rapidly changed in the ensuing decade, culminating in the (stolen?) victory of IBM’s Deep Blue over Garry Kasparov in 2007.
-Since then, computers and chess engines have steadily gained ground, and since a few years there is not a human chess grandmaster in the world that would win from a well equipped chess computer.
+Since then, computers and chess engines have steadily gained ground.
+Today, there is no human chess grandmaster in the world that could defeat a well equipped chess computer.

-Interestingly, in 2005, an internet chess tournament with considerable prize money was organized were humans were not pitted against computers, as was often the case at the time, but where any chess player in the world could team up with a computer (or full-blown computer clusters, if they wished) and use the computer’s algorithms any way they wanted.
-Anyone’s expectation was that the tournament would be won by one of the participating strong (human) grand masters using a computer with a state-of-the-art chess engines on the side.
-Or, alternatively, that one of the teams with “weak” human players but massive computer clusters and strong AI chess software would win, in a similar way as IBM’s Deep Blue would later beat Kasparov.
+Interestingly, in 2005, an internet chess tournament with considerable prize money was organized where humans were not pitted against computers, as was often the case at the time, but where any chess player in the world could team up with a computer (or full-blown computer clusters, if they wished) and use the computer’s algorithms any way they wanted.
+The expectation was that the tournament would be won by either a strong (human) grand masters using a computer with a state-of-the-art chess engines on the side, or, that one of the teams with “weak” human players but massive computer clusters and strong AI chess software would win, in a similar way as IBM’s Deep Blue would later beat Kasparov.

 A clever process beat superior knowledge and superior technology.
 It didn’t render knowledge and technology obsolete, of course, but it illustrated the power and efficiency and coordination to dramatically improve results.